 He grew up on a farm and spent his spare time tinkering with inventions.

 At age 22, he won some prize money and left home.
 Traveling to many states he found himself in the state of Indiana.
 He went on to invent labor saving machines that were put in several factories.

 In 1867 he almost lost his sight in one eye, due to an industrial machine malfunction.
 He recovered from the injury.
 During this time he had read about Yosemite Valley.
-And ever since reading about Yosemite Nat Park, he thought of going there.
+And ever since reading about Yosemite National Park, he thought of going there.
 He thought about Yosemite daily.
-Once recovered from his eye injury, he set out for the state of California.
+Once he recovered from his eye injury, he headed out to California.